 A range of tests of academic literacy

-As founder and past CEO of ICELDA, a partnership of four South African universities, I spearheaded the development of a range of tests of academic literacy.
+As founder and chairperson of ICELDA, a partnership of four South African universities, I spearheaded the development of a range of tests of academic literacy.

 These tests all measure a construct that relies on a definition of academic literacy that is widely accepted and has been thoroughly researched, reconsidered and used in academic literacy designs.